drquinn/drquinn.github.com/_posts/2015-02-03-collect-email-addresses-node-postmark-express.md

 	mongod --dbpath pathtodata

 Where *pathtodata* is the full path to your data folder.
 You now have MongoDB running with its database stored in that data folder.
-If you don't add the --dbpath parameter, MongoDB will store your database at /data/db/.
+If you don't add the --dbpath parameter, MongoDB will store your database at the default path /data/db/.

 ###Set Up The Database